 The discovery process is a critical stage in any civil tort case.
 Through the discovery process, both the plaintiff and the defendant share evidence to build their cases.

-This evidence can include witness statements, documents, medical records, and other evidence that could be used in court.
-The discovery process ensures both sides have all relevant information available, and it allows both sides to question witnesses and ask for clarification on any potential evidence.
+This evidence can include witness statements, documents, medical records , and other evidence that could be used in court.

 If the court allows the case to proceed, the parties will begin discovery, exchanging information about the case, including current medical records.